district13labs/mc-aws-single-instance/README.md

 Consists of mc server components, a cli tool `mc-server.sh` a user-data for the spot instance and a launch config template.

 ### How it works:
-Request a spot instance based off the provided launch configuration and the arbitrary instance type.
+Request a spot instance based off the provided launch configuration and an arbitrary instance type.

 What to look for in terms of server suitable for mc:
 * Computing power